 And again, because it really matters for our future:

 The Russian family-cartoon series Masyanya

 turned dissident.
 Watch.
 The cartoonist has fled.

-brilliant sequel of turnabout, and a
+Update: a brilliant sequel of turnabout, and a

 message of empathy in wartime.

 Here was a country with a tragic history that had at last begun to build, with great effort, a better society.
 What made Ukraine different from any other country I had ever seen—certainly from my own—was its spirit of constant self-improvement, which included frank self-criticism.
 For example, there’s no cult of Volodymyr Zelensky in Ukraine—a number of Ukrainians told me that he had made mistakes, that they’d vote against him after the war was won.
 Maxim Prykupenko, a hospital director in Lviv, called Ukraine “a free country aspiring to be better all the time.”
 The Russians, he added, “are destroying a beautiful country for no logical reason to do it.
 Maybe they are destroying us just because we have a better life.”

 Don't miss Polyamory in the News!

 Labels: #NewPolyamoryFlag, #Poly101, #PolyamoryBooks, #PolyamoryFlag, #PolyParenting, books, kids, parenting, Poly 101, polyamory flag